Best Oil Filter – Top 5 Best Oil Filters Guide 2017

 Introduction – Top 5 Best Oil Filters for 2017

 You’re one of the only people you know that still takes the time to crack a beer open in the garage and change the oil the old fashioned way.
 You’ve got the process down and can knock it out in 20 minutes or less.
 Maybe you also have a brand of oil and filter that you’re loyal to.
 What if there’s a better option out there for your car, truck or SUV?
-Let’s take a look at the top 5 best oil filters for 2017.
+Let’s take a look at the top 5 to determine the best oil filter for 2017.

 Picking the Best Oil Filter